-Canó was 31 at the start of his 10-year contract with the Mariners.
-He’d already compiled 45.5 WAR (per Baseball Reference) over the course of a nine-year career to that point.
-He has three years remaining on his contract and is now with the Mets after a trade during the winter in '18.
-He will sit out the '21 campaign while serving a season-long suspension for testing positive for a banned substance.
-Canó will be 40 in the final season of the contract.
+Canó was 31 at the start of his 10-year contract with the Mariners, and he’d already compiled 45.5 WAR (per Baseball Reference) over the course of a nine-year career to that point.
+Canó is now with the Mets after a trade during the winter of '18, and he still has two years left on his deal after sitting out the '21 campaign while serving a season-long suspension for testing positive for a banned substance.
+He'll be 40 in the final season of the contract.

 Joey Votto, 1B, Reds: 10 years, $225 million (2014-23)

 Votto signed a 10-year extension just prior to Opening Day 2012, which kicked in for the 2014 season.
-Votto played in just 62 games in the first season of that extension as a result of a left quad injury, but he’s played in 142 or more games in each full season since, and he led the NL in OBP in three of the first seven years of the deal.
+Votto led the NL in OBP in three of the first seven years of the deal, and he had a resurgent season in 2021, producing 36 homers with a .938 OPS over 129 games.
 Votto will be 39 years old for the majority of the final year of the contract (he’ll turn 40 in September of that year).

 Albert Pujols, 1B, Angels: 10 years, $240 million (2012-21)

 Pujols’ 11 years in St. Louis ended with him signing a 10-year deal with the Angels entering the 2012 season.
 Pujols had just finished a seven-year span where he’d hit .326 with a 1.037 OPS, 285 HR and won three National League MVP Awards.
-He received MVP votes in two of the first seven seasons with the Angels, but has seen his power numbers dwindle -- in the shortened 2020 season, he hit .224/.270/.395 with six home runs, including his 661st career homer to surpass Willie Mays for fifth on the all-time list.
+He received MVP votes in two of the first seven seasons with the Angels, but his production dwindled and he was released in 2021 before signing with the Dodgers.

 Alex Rodriguez, 3B, Yankees: 10 years, $275 million (2008-17)